Learn French online.

 French has silent letters and nasal sounds that take some practice, but the pronunciation rules are consistent once you learn them.
 Regular listening and speaking practice matters more here than memorising rules.

-How do I get French speaking practice?
+How do I get Free French speaking practice?

 Open the Practice or Friends page in the app, send practice requests, and start real conversations with other learners - don’t be shy!
 You can also mention that you want speaking practice when you create your account, and the platform will help match you with suitable partners.